 - Traffic Education Program, TEP, was created by the State of South Carolina as an education program to educate drivers with minor traffic offenses and be used as a tool to dismiss minor traffic offenses, thereby keeping their driving record clean.

 - Any person aged 17-20 years old that is charged with an alcohol-related offense may qualify for the Alcohol Education Program (AEP).
 This program offers an alternative to pleading guilty or having a trial before a Judge in court and helps combat the problems associated with underage drinking.

 - A person with a history of drug use and convictions for drug crimes or drug-related crimes may be eligible for Drug Court.
 During the supervised twelve months, outpatient, drug treatment program, the criminal justice, and the public health systems unite together to meaningfully treat chemically dependent offenders, thereby reducing drug use, increasing public safety and improving the quality of life for the community.

 - A Conditional Discharge is available for defendants charged with a drug crime who have no prior drug convictions.
 The sentencing and proceedings are deferred while the accused agrees to be placed on probation and participate in a treatment and rehabilitation program.
 If the terms of the probationary period set by the court are met, then the charges are dismissed.

 Plea Bargain/Guilty Plea

-In some cases, an experienced criminal attorney has the ability to negotiate a plea bargain with the state in which the accused would plead guilty to a lesser offense or negotiate to have a portion of the charges dropped.
+In some cases, an experienced criminal attorney has the ability to negotiate plea bargains with the state in which the accused would plead guilty to a lesser offense or negotiate to have a portion of the charges dropped.

-All cases are complicated and having a knowledgeable attorney by your side may be beneficial in securing a better outcome for you.
+All cases are complicated, and having a knowledgeable attorney by your side may be beneficial in securing better plea bargains or dismissal for you.
 Contact the criminal defense attorneys at Strom Law Firm, LLC for a free consultation today.